-Snyder, a Democrat, was the representative for West Virginia's 3rd congressional district from 1887 to 1889.
+Snyder was the representative for West Virginia’s 3rd congressional district and was a Democrat.
+He served from 1887 to 1889.

 From Dec 1883 to Mar 1889, Snyder missed 486 of 960 roll call votes, which is 50.6%.
 This is much worse than the median of 32.3% among the lifetime records of representatives serving in Mar 1889.
 The chart below reports missed votes over time.